eldstal/MacDongler/README.md

     - storage: was the FAT read?
     - storage: was anything updated (last mount time?!)
     - storage: transferred bytes?
-    - hid: Hit caps lock and num lock, see if the LEDs change?
     - generic: number of USB commands received...?